-While most job ready job seekers can secure employment with relative ease, the long-term unemployed caseload continues to increase steadily.
-These job seekers experience vocational and/or non-vocational barriers to employment, most notably relating to lack of skills and work experience, drug and alcohol, homelessness, and justice issues.
+While most job ready individuals can secure employment with relative ease, the long-term unemployed caseload continues to increase steadily.
+Those looking for work experience vocational and/or non-vocational challenges to employment, most notably relating to lack of skills and work experience, drug and alcohol, homelessness, access to transport and justice issues.